cookiecutter/cookiecutter-django/README.rst

 * Optional custom static build using Gulp and livereload
 * Send emails via Anymail_ (using Mailgun_ by default, but switchable)
 * Media storage using Amazon S3
-* Docker support using docker-compose_ for development and production (using Caddy_ with LetsEncrypt_ support)
+* Docker support using docker-compose_ for development and production (using Traefik_ with LetsEncrypt_ support)
 * Procfile_ for deploying to Heroku
 * Instructions for deploying to PythonAnywhere_
 * Run tests with unittest or py.test